pyscf/pyscf-forge/README.md

     - Global hybrid functionals: [*JPCL* **2020**, *11*, 10158] and
       [*JCTC* **2020**, *16*, 2274]
     - Notes:
-        1. Translation of ``meta'' KS-DFT functionals which depend on the kinetic energy density and/or Laplacian is not supported.
+        1. Translation of 'meta' KS-DFT functionals which depend on the kinetic energy density and/or Laplacian is not supported.
         2. Range-separated hybrid on-top functionals are not supported.
-        3. Translation of functionals defined as global hybrids at the Libxc or PySCF level is not supported, except for ``tPBE0'' and ``ftPBE0''.
+        3. Translation of functionals defined as global hybrids at the Libxc or PySCF level is not supported, except for 'tPBE0' and 'ftPBE0'.
            Other global hybrid functionals are specified using PySCF's custom XC parser; see [examples/mcpdft/02-hybrid_functionals.py] for more
            information.